sndrsj/sndrsj/README.md

 - 👋 Hi, I’m @sndrsj
-- 👀 I’m interested in anything that can help me evolve my skils
+- 👀 I’m interested in anything that can help me evolve my skills
 - 🌱 I’m currently learning java
 - 💞️ I’m looking to collaborate on begginers projects
 - 📫 How to reach me?
-Follow my ig @sjkxdd
+Follow my ig @sndrsj

 <!---
 sndrsj/sndrsj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.